Ajit Pawar had shown a BJP incline on November 17 itself

 Maharashtra floor test: SC to take a call on Monday after perusal of relevant documents

 During the meeting, Sharad Pawar is said to have shot down the idea and also advised that it would be a more feasible option to side with the Shiv Sena and Congress.
-At first Pawar said that the mandate was to sit in the opposition.
-The senior Pawar however said that it would be in the best interest of the state to go ahead with the Sena and Congress to provide a stable government in Maharashtra.
+At first, Pawar said that the mandate was to sit in the opposition.
+The senior Pawar, however, said that it would be in the best interest of the state to go ahead with the Sena and Congress to provide a stable government in Maharashtra.

 On November 18, Sharad Pawar met with Sonia Gandhi and discussed the possibility of joining hands with the Sena.
 Sonia who was reluctant at first is learnt to have given her nod to form the government in Maharashtra.